 Whoopi Goldberg has had a long and illustrious career on both stage and screen, but over the years, her hearing has severely deteriorated.
 Whoopi has openly declared that she wears hearing aids beneath her trademark dreadlocks, and confesses that years of listening to loud music probably was the cause of her hearing loss.

 After personally suffering from hearing loss, Whoopi became involved with the Starkey Hearing Foundation, which helps provide free hearing aids to children around the world.
-Whoopi has used her own history with hearing loss as a platform to advocate for others and to caution those around her against overuse of devices, like mp3 players, that may cause hearing loss.
+Whoopi has used her own history with hearing loss as a platform to advocate for others and to caution those around her against the overuse of devices, like mp3 players, that may cause hearing loss.

 Shows hearing loss can be beautiful